-Samsung Galaxy Tabs found not to infringe on iPad design in U.K., judge says they're "not as cool"Alex Wagner - Senior News Editor
+Samsung Galaxy Tabs found not to infringe on iPad design in U.K., judge says they're "not as cool"Alex Wagner - Editorial Director of News and Content

 The Samsung Galaxy Tab 10.1 may be facing a preliminary injunction here in the U.S., but the slate appears to be having much better luck in the courtroom over in the U.K. Judge Colin Birss today ruled that the Tab 10.1, along with the Tab 7.7 and Tab 8.9, don't infringe upon the design of Apple's iPad and that consumers are unlikely to get the two companies products confused.
 Judge Birss explained his decision by saying that the Galaxy Tabs appear to "belong to the same family which includes the Apple design" from the front, the thinness and "unusual details" on the backs of the devices help make them different.
 The judge added that Samsung's products "do not have the same understated and extreme simplicity which is possessed by the Apple design" and that he feels that they're "not as cool."